fineanmol/plant-tree/README.md

-🎍 Updated on Thu, 06 Feb 2025 14:50:08 GMT
+🎍 Updated on Thu, 06 Feb 2025 19:24:03 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."